esphome/esphome-devices/src/docs/devices/Tinxy-4N-Fan-Regulator/index.md

 ![Tinxy](tinxy3.jpg "W2 and W3 Bridge")
 Knowledge Credit: [Tinxy Forum](https://forum.tinxy.in/t/flashing-custom-firmware-like-tasmota-or-esphome-and-then-restoring-back-to-original/32)

 As of 10/2024, Tinxy 4N with fan regulator devices failed flashing with the esphome web flasher because it uses a baud rate of 115200.
-In order to successfully flash, it is necessary to flash via [esptool.py](https://github.com/espressif/esptool) where the baud rate can be set via scripting.
-The baud rate was identified to be 460800, if this fails in the future be sure to tinker around with baud rates.
+If flashing doesn't work, try flashing via [esptool.py](https://github.com/espressif/esptool) where the baud rate can be set.
+The baud rate was identified to be 460800.
+If this fails in the future try other baud rates.

 ## esptool.py Code